Development assessment and sea level rise

 Coastal erosion risk areas and hazard lines

-A coastal erosion risk area is land that has been identified by a study or a coastal zone management plan as being at risk from erosion.
-We currently apply hazard areas identified in the Eurobodalla Coastal Hazard Assessment.
+A coastal erosion risk area is land that has been identified by a study or a coastal management program as being at risk from erosion.
+We currently apply hazard areas identified in the Open Coast Coastal Management Program.

 The boundary of the risk area may change over time under conditions of sea level rise and climate change.
 This boundary and how it may change over time is typically drawn on a map as a hazard line.